-I found the best deal on orris root powder through my affiliate partner Amazon.
+I found the best deal on orris root powder through Amazon.
 I snatched up this one pound bag of orris root powder.
 I have not tried any other brands but this one works great in this particular recipe!

 You can stick your shoes out in the sun for the day but in another week your shoes are back to their familiar funk.